eirbot/eirbot-B-G431B-ESC1-guide/README.md

 I am not by any means an expert on brushless motoors nor an electrical engineer.
 This is just a guide to help you get started with the B-G431B-ESC1 board.
 Most of this guide applies to any brushless motor but some parts are specific to the EC 45 flat motor.

 This repository contains the following files:
-- `EC 45 flat brushless motor documentation`: Documentation provided by Maxon for the EC 45 70W flat motor used by Eirbot
+- `EC 45 Flat Brushless Motor Documentation`: Documentation provided by Maxon for the EC 45 70W flat motor used by Eirbot
 - `B-G431B-ESC1 User Manual`: Documentation provided by ST for the B-G431B-ESC1 board
 - `An already tuned project for the B-G431B-ESC1 board in /project`